 This term the Science topic is "Animals including humans" and the ICE Zone topic is "The Romans", there will be lots of great things learn and explore.

 Below you will find a grid with a summary with our home learning.
 Please do remember that the videos and lessons will be on our Class Dojo page to explain your learning fully.

-Sunstone Class will have dance and PE on Thursdays.
-Please ensure your child has a named PE kit in school.
+Sunstone Class will have PE with Mr Franco on Wednesdays.
+Please ensure your child comes to school wearing their PE kit.